eugenesiow/distributedfog/content/sensor/gps.md

 title: "GPS"
 full: "Global Positioning System"
 type: "article"
+description: "GPS provides geolocation and time information to a receiver anywhere on or near the Earth.
+It does not require the user to transmit any data, and it operates independently of any telephonic or internet reception."
 tags: ["navigation", "transport", "wearables", "mobile"]
 date: 2017-10-11T16:24:18+01:00
 ---

 {{<card size="4" small="Wikipedia" style="info">}}
-GPS provides geolocation and time information to a receiver anywhere on or near the Earth.
-It  does not require the user to transmit any data, and it operates independently of any telephonic or internet reception.
+{{<description>}}
 {{</card>}}

 {{% card size="4" %}}